 Guarantees the fixed price of your energy per month for around 12-18 months.
-After that you can switch to a different tariff but there may be an exit fee.
+After that you can switch to a different tariff but there may be an exit fee if you leave early.
+You can switch up to 49 days before your tariff ends, with no penalty.